Webinar: how to get ready for the reopening

-One more tip to stack the odds in your favour: contacting businesses you worked with in the past and let them know you are available when the activity resumes.
+One more tip to stack the odds in your favour: contact businesses you worked with in the past and let them know you are available when the activity resumes.
 Freelancers, using Brigad, will have the opportunity to send their messages to their favourite clients.

-Even though 2020 was a challenging year, it has shed the light on the commitment, passion and resilience that drive the men and women working everyday in the hospitality and leisure sectors.
-Indeed, our survey revealed that 30% of the users of the platform managed to work all year long as freelancers.
+Even though 2020 was a challenging year, it has shed the light on the commitment, passion and resilience that drive the men and women working every day in the hospitality and leisure sectors.
+Indeed, our survey revealed that 30% of the users of the platform managed to work all year long as self-employed professionals.